avneeshchaudhary/semiautonomous-drone/README.md

 # Semi-Autonomous Emergency Drone Project

-Welcome to the GitHub repository for the Semi-Autonomous Emergency Drone project, developed as part of the CEG 4912 - Computer Engineering Design Project I & II course at [University Name].
+Welcome to the GitHub repository for the Semi-Autonomous Emergency Drone project, developed as part of the CEG 4912 - Computer Engineering Design Project I & II course at University of Ottawa.
 This repository serves as a central hub for project documentation, source code, and collaboration tools.

 ## Project Overview